crtcards1/demo_class/Lab Guide.md

 The password it prompts for is `infected_20250122`.

-We now have the pcap extracted, lets rename it to make it easy by doing a
+We now have the pcap extracted, let's rename it for simplicity:
 ```bash
 mv 2025-01-22-traffic-analysis-exercise.pcap dark_kittens.pcap
 ```